The Defense That Almost Changed a King's Mind — Modern Paraphrase | fresh.bible

 "King Agrippa, I consider myself fortunate to be standing before you today to answer all the accusations that have been brought against me.
 You, more than anyone, understand Jewish customs and the controversies surrounding them.
 So I'm asking you — please, hear me out patiently."

 That's a smart opening.
-Paul wasn't flattering — he was stating a fact. was the last of the Herod dynasty, raised in Jewish culture, deeply familiar with the religious landscape.
+Paul wasn't flattering Agrippa — he was stating a fact.
+Agrippa was the last of the dynasty, raised in Jewish culture, deeply familiar with the religious landscape.
 Paul was essentially saying: you're the one person in this room who can actually follow what I'm about to say.
 He wasn't asking for sympathy.
 He was asking for understanding from someone qualified to give it.

-Paul started with his credentials.
+started with his credentials.
 Not to brag — but to establish that he wasn't some fringe radical.
 He was as establishment as they come.

 Why does anyone here find it impossible to believe that God raises the dead?"